whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

   5. Study and create an AppleALC layout and fix sound noise.

 ## Bluetooth enhancement
 Atheros AR3012 Bluetooth works okay with Ath3kBT.kext.
-However, I had a leftover Apple's BCM94360CS2 which can be converted into a USB2 device.
+However, I had a leftover Apple's BCM94360CS2 which can be converted into a USB2 device, where Bluetooth over USB can be used.
 I bought USB to mini PCIe to M.2 A+E key to Apple Airport card converters, and the Bluetooth works the same way as in a real Mac.

 ![](images/UsbBluetooth.jpg)